Jessecar96/SteamBot/README.md

 # SteamBot #
 **SteamBot** is an open-source bot written in C# and licensed under the MIT License (check out `LICENSE` for more information).
-SteamBot uses [SteamKit2](http://hg.opensteamworks.org/steamre/overview) in order to communicate with the steam network.
+SteamBot uses a modified version of [SteamKit2](http://hg.opensteamworks.org/steamre/overview) in order to communicate with the steam network.

 **Note: this is a rewrite of the original SteamBot.
 All suggested changes are to be in the format of pull requests.**